 With Gainful, we learned that a redesign of the quiz needed to demonstrate how the customer’s answers contributed to their unique products and how those products were personalized to their specific needs and goals.

 If you are looking to make significant changes to your UX, baseline testing can also serve as inspiration for your user-centric redesign.
 Using discovery research methods in an evaluative test will undoubtedly lead to new learnings about your users.
-You and your team will be more equipped with data to know users need to understand better; they are hesitant about anything to do with Y or get excited about Z
+You and your team will be more equipped with data to know users need to understand X better; they are hesitant about anything to do with Y or get excited about Z.

 How to Run an Effective Baseline Usability Test in 5 Steps